 Don’t be tempted to book an HGV training course over the phone before you’ve been to visit the company in person.
 Many of the best looking companies you’ll find on the internet do not actually train you and will only make the booking on your behalf, taking a commission in the process.
-They will then send you to the training school they choose, which may not even be near you.
-These are known as brokers, and we have written a guide specifically on this subject.
+These are known as brokers, and they will choose the training school they send you to which may not even be near you.
+We have written a guide specifically on this subject.
 Don’t get caught out, always visit the training school yourself to ensure they actually own vehicles and employ instructors.

 Trying to rush to save money

 As mentioned in Point 3, the cost of a re-test can be substantial.
-Make sure you give yourself the best chance of passing first time by booking the right length course for your needs.
-If the biggest thing you’ve ever driven is a car, you would be best looking at around 18-20 hours inclusive of the test.
+Give yourself the best chance of passing first time by booking the right length course for your needs.
+If the biggest thing you’ve ever driven is a car, you would be best looking at around 18-20 hours.
+This includes the test.
 If you have some experience with large vans or 7.5t vehicles, you may be OK with 16 hours.
 If you’re not sure, ask a reputable training company for an assessment.